 HORT 101 Practical Plant Science (4) Two hours of lecture, one hour of laboratory, and one hour of discussion/recitation per week.
 Emphasizes the growing of plants and their importance to civilization.

-HORT 160 Introduction to Landscape Architecture (3) Also offered as LARC 160.
-Theory and general principles of landscape architecture with their application to public and private areas.
+HORT 160 Introduction to Landscape Architecture (3) Theory and general principles of landscape architecture with their application to public and private areas.